frogsson/ty/README.md

 # tty-Tistory-scraper-
-Download pictures from Tistory the easy way
+Download pictures from Tistory the fast way